UndeadDemidov/xrpl-go/docs/docs/xrpl/wallet.md

 // Signing methods
-func (w *Wallet) Sign(tx map[string]interface{}) (string, string, error) func (w *Wallet) Multisign(tx map[string]interface{}) (string, string, error)
+func (w *Wallet) Sign(tx map[string]interface{}) (string, string, error) func (w *Wallet) Multisign(tx map[string]interface{}) (string, string, error) func (w *Wallet) SignMultiBatch(tx *transaction.FlatTransaction, opts *SignMultiBatchOptions) error
 ```

-The `Sign` method signs a flat transaction and returns the signed transaction blob and the signature.
+- The `Sign` method signs a flat transaction and returns the signed transaction blob and the signature.

-On the other hand, the `Multisign` method multisigns a flat transaction by adding the wallet's signature to the transaction and returning the resulting transaction blob and the blob hash.
+- The `Multisign` method multisigns a flat transaction by adding the wallet's signature to the transaction and returning the resulting transaction blob and the blob hash.
 Learn more about how multisigns work in the [official documentation](https://xrpl.org/docs/concepts/accounts/multi-signing).
+- The `SignMultiBatch` method signs each `RawTransaction` of a `Batch` transaction, signed by every account involved, excluding the account that's signing the overall transaction.

 ## Usage